brandleadership/partystreusel/README.md

     # Or you can generate a production ready build
     $ yarn build

 ## Documentation

 - Partystreusel is based on [fractal](https://fractal.build/guide) from clearleft.

-## License information for included plugins
-* Flickity may be used in commercial projects and applications with the one-time purchase of a commercial license. http://flickity.metafizzy.co/license.html